Rabi ibn Ziyad al-Harithi: Biography

 In 651, Rabi ibn Ziyad invaded the Sasanian province of Sakastan.
 After some time, he reached Zaliq, a border town between Kirman and Sakastan, where he forced the dehqan of the town to acknowledge Muslim authority.
 He then did the same at the fortress of Karkuya, which had a famous fire temple, which is mentioned in the Tarikh-i Sistan.
 He then continued to seize more land in the province.
 He thereafter besieged the capital Zrang, and after a heavy battle outside the city, its governor Aparviz surrendered.
 When Aparviz went to Rabi ibn Ziyad to discuss about the conditions of a treaty, he saw that he was using the bodies of two dead soldiers as a chair.
 This horrified Aparviz, who in order to spare the inhabitants of Sakastan from the Arabs, submitted a peace with them in return for a heavy tribute of one million dirhams, as well as 1,000 slave boys (or girls) bearing 1,000 golden vessels.
 Rabi ibn Ziyad was then appointed as the governor of the province.

 18 months later, Rabi was summoned to Basra, and was replaced by Abd al-Rahman ibn Samura as governor.
 In 671, Rabi was appointed as the governor of Khurasan, where he was able to expand Muslim rule in the east as far as Balkh.
 In 673, his son Abdallah ibn Rabi succeeded him as governor.

-Battle of bost
+Battle of Bost

-Rabi ibn Ziyad al-Harithi once again appointed governor of Sistan in 671 AD.
-He attacked the Zunbil at bost, defeated him and drove him to Arachosia (al-rukhkhaj), where Rabi again defeated him in Arachosia.
+Rabi ibn Ziyad al-Harithi was once again appointed the governor of Sistan in 671 AD.
+He attacked the Zunbils at Bost, defeating and routing them to Arachosia (al-Rukhkhaj), where Rabi again defeated them once more.
 He next invaded Zamindawar and annexed it.